bloominstituteoftechnology/Computer-Architecture/ls8/README.md

 Note that `sys.argv[0]` is the name of the running program itself.

-If the user runs `python3 ls8.py examples/mult.ls8`, the values in `sys.argv`
+If the user runs `py ls8.py examples/mult.ls8`, the values in `sys.argv` will be:
-will be:

 ```python